 The Boston Celtics and Philadelphia 76ers is the NBA's best rivalry - yes, the best.

-Better than Celtics and Lakers.
-Better than Knicks and Pacers.
-Better than LeBron and ever-evolving list of rivals.
+Better than the Celtics and Lakers.
+Better than the Knicks and Pacers.
+Better than LeBron and his ever-evolving list of rivals.

-On Christmas Day the two teams that have played each other more times than any other teams in the playoffs will renew that rivalry in a game that could have huge implications on playoff seeding in the East and beyond.
+On Thursday, the two teams that have played each other more times than any other teams in the playoffs will renew that rivalry.

 Every important figure in Celtics and 76ers team history has played a part in the battle between these two historic franchises.
 Philadelphia and Boston have met in the playoffs 20 times - the most in playoff history.
 The next closest playoff matchup is 15 between the Knicks and Celtics.
 While New York and Boston's total number of playoff matchups comes close, the stakes and pressure can't hang with that of Sixers-Celtics.
 13 of the 20 times the 76ers and Celtics have played it was for a birth in the NBA Finals - could this year be 14?

 There's an argument to be made that Wilt Chamberlain vs Bill Russell is the greatest individual rivalry in the history of the sport.
 Of their eight postseason meetings including a run of six straight years from 1964 to 1969, half came with Chamberlain in a 76ers jersey.